RashidUjang/100-days-of-code/log.md

 **Today's Progress**: Finished up the freeCodeCamp recursion lessons, and started learning ES6 Javascript syntax such as arrow functions, let and const keywords and destructuring syntax.

 **Thoughts**: Made some good progress on understanding recursion (it's starting to 'click'!) and ES6 seems to have many features that revolve around manipulating objects and arrays and generally a good addition to make any web developer's life easier.
 Being able to use the destructuring assignment in the parameter of a function seems shockingly easy.
-Loving that flexibility to manipulate an object's content.
+Loving that flexibility to manipulate an object's representation.

 **Link to work:** [freeCodeCamp Portfolio](https://www.freecodecamp.org/rashidujang)